aldreth/lammas-records/recordings/choral/saints-souls.md

 ---
-new_slug: saints-souls
+slug: saints-souls
 title: Saints & Souls
 serialNumber: LAMM120
 coverImage: "../../src/images/recordings/saints-souls.jpg"
 performer: The Choirs of All Saints' Church, Northampton
 directors:
-- 'Director: Simon Johnson'
+  - "Director: Simon Johnson"
-- 'Organists: Neil Taylor, Roger Palmer and Ron Gates'
+  - "Organists: Neil Taylor, Roger Palmer and Ron Gates"
 contentHtml: |-
   <h1>Saints &amp; Souls</h1>
   <p>The feast of All Saints is kept on 1st November to celebrate all the Christian saints, known and unknown.
 It is thought that it originated in 609, when Pope Boniface IV dedicated the Pantheon in Rome to the Blessed Virgin Mary.
 It was at first celebrated on May 13th of that year; Pope Gregory III (Pope from 731-41) changed the date to November 1st when he dedicated a chapel in honour of All Saints in the Vatican Basilica.
 Gregory IV later extended the feast to the whole Church and ever since Egbert of York brought the feast to England it has ranked as a principal feast.
 1,255 ancient English churches bear this dedication, a number surpassed only by those dedicated to the Virgin Mary.</p>